A Message from Brian

-But I knew we were operating outside of the contract, by putting the pixel in our ads.
-I did speak to people about this, because I was afraid of being sued by Commission Junction or possibly even eBay in the future.
+But I knew we were operating outside of the contract, by putting eBay's pixel in our ads — which gave me some concern; even though eBay approved it, and eBay was the party using it to write cookies.
+I did speak to people about this, because I was afraid of being sued by Commission Junction in the future.
 What I learned from lawyers was that whenever your normal course of business differs substantially from an original contract, the Uniform Commercial Code guarantees you a measure of protection.
 The doctrine of equitable estoppel prevents eBay from claiming that a deviation from the contract terms constitutes a breach of that contract.
 How?
 Here's a simpler example: If I contract to pay you $5 to mow my lawn at 2:00pm every Saturday, but for whatever reason 4:00pm ends up working out better for both of us and that's what you do for several years, I can't come back to you later and demand all my money back saying you violated the terms of the contract.
 I would have to give you fair and reasonable notice first, and you would have to ignore that notice, because our normal course of business legally supercedes whatever we originally contracted.

 How did this work out for me?
 Well, the total amount of our contract with eBay US was $5.3 million over several years.
 Our biggest expense was ad placement.
 Payroll was our next expense; we had five employees and a major contractor with 10-12 employees that did the bulk of our software programming.
 And then we had the same overhead that every small business has.
-Nevertheless I was the second highest paid employee, and over the course of the contract I was personally paid about $1.1 million, gross before taxes.
+I was the second highest paid employee, and over those several years I was personally paid a total about $1.1 million, gross before taxes.
 About what a good corporate job would pay, only I got to work at home in a T-shirt.

 And then, someone, somewhere inside of eBay, apparently decided they didn't like the way the affiliate program was being run.
 One option would have been to change it, to tell the affiliates they were going to do things differently.
-I would have complied, as I always did.
-But as a public company with an obligation to shareholders to never do anything unprofitably, they chose a self-serving ruse: to pretend they'd been "defrauded" and to create outside scapegoats.
+To pick up the phone and call us and tell us what they wanted to change.
+We would have complied, as we did with every other such request they made.
+But as a public company with an obligation to shareholders, they chose a self-serving ruse: to pretend they'd been "defrauded" and to create outside scapegoats.

 For three and a half hours I was blockaded into a corner by armed SWAT team guys and interrogated, as other agents tore the house apart and carried boxes out into vans.
 They shouted about seizing the house, seizing our assets, bringing in a flatbed to haul our cars away.
 I knew this had to be some huge misunderstanding, so I talked.
 I talked and I talked.
 I told them absolutely everything, thinking I was helping to clear up a misunderstanding.